5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 ```
 [error] Tracker Exception!
 Login failure!
 ```
 Make sure the `number` and `secret` are correct.
-If you think they are correct, please re-use WART to generate a new secret.
+If you think they are correct, please re-use the generation script.
 Another problem can be the fact that you have no internet connection, to check this execute `ping google.com` and check if there are responses.
 In case you do not get response you might need to [add nameservers](http://superuser.com/questions/617796/how-do-i-set-dns-servers-on-raspberry-pi) to your raspberry pi.

 ## 10) Optional steps / handy things to know